Elect Gary Hartong

 Gary's Focus

-Gary believes that Wake County will continue to be a vibrant, thriving community based on the foundations of robust infrastructure, modern schools, and a strong business environment.
+Gary believes that Wake County will continue to be a vibrant, thriving community based on the foundations of robust infrastructure, modern schools, strong business environment, and fiscal conservancy.

 Innovative Infrastructure

-Working alongside its 12 municipalities and NCDOT, Wake County should ensure that its physical infrastructure—roads, water, sewer, parks, buildings, and broadband—is positioned to provide uninterrupted, high-quality services for its residents and businesses.
+Working alongside its 12 municipalities, state agencies and developers, Wake County should ensure that its physical infrastructure—roads, water, sewer, parks, buildings, and broadband—is positioned to provide uninterrupted, high-quality services for its residents and businesses.
 Long-term capital planning must be strategic, data-driven, and forward-looking to keep pace with growth and evolving community needs.
 Reliable infrastructure is the backbone of thriving communities, supporting everything from daily mobility to public safety and economic development.
 By investing wisely and proactively, Wake County can strengthen quality of life and position itself for sustained success.

 Modern, Safe Schools